htrgouvea/research/index.md

 ## About Me

 Hi!
-My name is Heitor Gouvêa and I am Developer Advocate and a Independent Researcher, also study about Business Analysis...
+My name is Heitor Gouvêa and I am a independent Anonymity & Privacy Researcher, also study about Developer Relations...
 Currently live in Campinas, a quiet city in Brazil.
 I have more than 3 years experience of programming and studies on information security.

 ## Research Interest

-My researches are in the area of cryptography and cryptanalysis.
+My researches are in the area of cryptology (cryptography and cryptanalysis).
 More specifically I work on projects that help people take control of their own security and privacy.

 On my [profile on Github](https://github.com/GouveaHeitor){:target="_blank"} you can see